-The compensation committee engages an external compensation consultant to assist the committee by providing information, analysis, and other advice relating to our executive compensation program and the decisions resulting from its annual executive compensation review.
-The compensation consultant reports directly to the compensation committee and its chair, and serves at the discretion of the compensation committee, which reviews the engagement annually.
+The talent and compensation committee engages an external compensation consultant to assist the committee by providing information, analysis, and other advice relating to our executive compensation program and the decisions resulting from its annual executive compensation review.
+The compensation consultant reports directly to the talent and compensation committee and its chair and serves at the discretion of the talent and compensation committee, which reviews the engagement annually.

-For 2021, the compensation committee retained Compensia to serve as its compensation advisor to advise on executive and director compensation matters, including competitive market pay practices for our executive officers, and data analysis and selection of the compensation peer group.
+For 2022, the talent and compensation committee retained Compensia to serve as its compensation advisor to advise on executive and director compensation matters, including competitive market pay practices for our executive officers, and data analysis and selection of the compensation peer group.

-During 2021, Compensia attended compensation committee meetings and provided the following services:
+During 2022, Compensia attended talent and compensation committee meetings and provided the following services:

-- Consulted with the compensation committee chair and other members between compensation committee meetings; - Provided competitive market data based on the compensation peer group for our executive officer positions, and evaluation of how the compensation we pay our executive officers compares both to our performance and to how the companies in our compensation peer group compensate their executives; - Provided competitive market data based on the compensation peer group for non-employee directors, and evaluation of how the compensation we pay our non-employee directors compares to companies in our compensation peer group; - Reviewed and analyzed base salary levels, annual incentive bonus opportunities, and long-term equity incentive compensation opportunities of our executive officers; - Assessed executive compensation trends within our industry, and updates on corporate governance and regulatory issues and developments; - · Reviewed our executive compensation disclosure; - Assessed compensation risk to determine whether our compensation policies and practices are reasonably likely to have a material adverse impact on the company; and - · Supported on other ad hoc matters throughout the year.
+- Consulted with the talent and compensation committee chair and other members between talent and compensation committee meetings: - Provided competitive market data based on the compensation peer group for our executive officer positions, and evaluation of how the compensation we pay our executive officers compares both to our performance and to how the companies in our compensation peer group compensate their executives; - Provided competitive market data based on the compensation peer group for non-employee directors, and evaluation of how the compensation we pay our non-employee directors compares to companies in our compensation peer group; - Reviewed and analyzed base salary levels, annual incentive bonus opportunities, and long-term equity incentive compensation opportunities of our executive officers; - Assessed executive compensation trends within our industry, and updates on corporate governance and regulatory issues and developments; - Reviewed our executive compensation disclosure; - Assessed compensation risk to determine whether our compensation policies and practices are reasonably likely to have a material adverse impact on the company; and - Supported on other ad hoc matters throughout the year.

-Compensia did not provide any services to us other than the consulting services to the compensation committee.
-The compensation committee regularly reviews the objectivity and independence of the advice provided by its compensation consultant on executive compensation matters.
-The compensation committee has evaluated Compensia's engagement, and based on the six factors for assessing independence and identifying potential conflicts of interest that are set forth in Exchange Act Rule 10C-1(b)(4), Rule 5605(d)(3)(D) of the Nasdaq Marketplace Rules, and such other factors as were deemed relevant under the circumstances, has determined that its relationship with Compensia and the work of Compensia on behalf of the compensation committee did not raise any conflict of interest, and that Compensia is independent as defined in Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+Compensia did not provide any services to us other than the consulting services to the talent and compensation committee.
+The talent and compensation committee regularly reviews the objectivity and independence of the advice provided by its compensation consultant on executive compensation matters.
+The talent and compensation committee has evaluated Compensia's engagement, and based on the six factors for assessing independence and identifying potential conflicts of interest that are set forth in Rule 10C-1(b)(4) of the Exchange Act, Rule 5605(d)(3)(D) of the Nasdaq Marketplace Rules, and such other factors as were deemed relevant under the circumstances, has determined that its relationship with Compensia and the work of Compensia on behalf of the talent and compensation committee did not raise any conflict of interest, and that Compensia is independent as defined in Rule 5605(a)(2) of the Nasdaq Marketplace Rules.